 Much scientific research has been conducted regarding the efficacy of thermophilic compost in destroying such human pathogens as viruses, protozoa, intestinal worms, and bacteria.
-Research has shown that human pathogens find the thermophilic environment hostile and that they will rapidly die off in such an environment.
+Research has shown that human pathogens find the thermophilic environment hostile and they will rapidly die off in such an environment.
 Finished compost that has been subjected to adequate and well-managed thermophilic conditions typically contains "no detectable pathogens," regardless of the initial pathogen load.
 When human excrement can be rendered hygienically safe through the elimination of pathogenic organisms, the true essence of sanitation can be achieved.
-For example, refer to Figure 9 for a list of pathogen thermal death points.
-This has been excerpted from The Humanure Handbook, 3rd edition, which can be downloaded free at:
+For example, refer to Figure 1 for a list of pathogen thermal death points (excerpted from The Humanure Handbook, 3rd edition).